JanssenProject/jans/docs/README.md

 class SampleInstaller(JettyInstaller):

     def __init__(self):
+        self.needdb = True # If you need database operations, set this to True so that database connection is done
+                           # automatically and self.dbutils functions are ready for use

         self.service_name = 'application' # This variable is used in various places, so chose right name for this service
                                           # This should match linux service name, since it is used for starting and stopping
                                           # services, for example, systemctl start application